MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-initializeprocthreadattributelist.md

 To add attributes to the list, call the <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-updateprocthreadattribute">UpdateProcThreadAttribute</a> function.
 To specify these attributes when creating a process, specify EXTENDED_STARTUPINFO_PRESENT in the <i>dwCreationFlag</i> parameter and a <a href="/windows/desktop/api/winbase/ns-winbase-startupinfoexa">STARTUPINFOEX</a> structure in the <i>lpStartupInfo</i> parameter.
 Note that you can specify the same <b>STARTUPINFOEX</b> structure to multiple child processes.

-When you have finished using the list, call the <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-deleteprocthreadattributelist">DeleteProcThreadAttributeList</a> function.

 ## -see-also

-<a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-deleteprocthreadattributelist">DeleteProcThreadAttributeList</a>

 <a href="/windows/desktop/ProcThread/process-and-thread-functions">Process and Thread Functions</a>